fsajedi22/dataviz-project-template-proposal/README.md

 ![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.14.48%20PM.png)

 ## Current State
 I have 2 views currently.
 One flat map and one round.
-The interactions are if the user hovers over a country it will state the country name and the top religion along with if the user clicks on a country or a particular religion in the legend only those countries for the same religion will be shown.
+The interactions are if the user hovers over a country it will state the country name and the top religion along with if the user clicks on a particular religion in the legend only those countries for the same religion will be shown.
 This is very helpful for the not as popular religions as they do not pop out otherwise.

 ## Open Questions

-How to encopass all the countries as I have some that are not pulling in?
+* How to encopass all the countries as I have some that are not pulling in?
-How to have the user be able to rotate the globe with the mouse?
+* How to have the user be able to rotate the globe with the mouse?

 ## Future Improvements

-Have a slider at the top for the different years and have the Cholopleth map change based on the year Have a pie chart shown for all the religions to give the user more information
+* Have a slider at the top for the different years and have the Cholopleth map change based on the year
+* Have a pie chart shown for all the religions to give the user more information

 ## Milestones